-We ask guests to arrive between Wednesdays and Sundays, from 8 am to 6 pm.
+We ask guests to arrive between Wednesdays and Sundays, from 8 am to 5 pm.
 To arrange a stay, please fill out our visitor application form.
 If you have questions, contact us at <firstname.lastname@example.org>.

 Overnight guests are asked to keep the Eight Precepts while staying at the vihara.

 Please visit our monastic etiquette page for helpful guidance on spending time with monastics.

 There is cell phone reception for some providers only at Aloka Vihara Forest Monastery.
 The vihara does have a landline that is available to visitors for necessary calls.
 Internet access is limited.